• Questions

 All of our emergency departments will be resourced to support women and children in emergencies, including emergency births.
 All planned births will be at the new hospital when it opens.

-THP is a trusted provider of paediatric care within our region and wants to ensure the highest quality of care for our patients and families.
-The past year has demonstrated the benefits for children, families, and staff of operating THPs pediatric in-patient beds at one site.
+Trillium Health Partners is a trusted provider of paediatric care within our region and wants to ensure the highest quality of care for our patients and families.
+Integrating inpatient paediatrics to Credit Valley Hospital has demonstrated the benefits for children, families, and teams of operating these services at one site.
 Our clinical teams can better keep the same number of beds open for children and families needing care.
-To sustain these benefits into the future, we are sharing that we have decided to operate the inpatient Paediatric unit (3C) at CVH until the build of The Peter Gilgan Mississauga Hospital.
-In addition to these benefits, Emergency Department (ED) access for children and families has remained available to the community at MH, and cross-site transfers are initiated when admission is required.
-As we prepare for the Fall and Winter season, stabilizing our platform is critical and solidifying this consolidation will help with that.
+To sustain these benefits into the future, we will be operating the inpatient Paediatric unit (3C) at Credit Valley Hospital until the Shah Family Hospital for Women and Children is complete.
+In addition to these benefits, Emergency Department access for children and families has remained available to the community at Mississauga Hospital, and cross-site transfers are initiated when admission is required.

 Trillium Health Partners offers highly specialized health care services across three main hospital sites including the Credit Valley Hospital, Mississauga Hospital and Queensway Health Centre, as well as several satellite locations from Toronto to Oakville.
-For Mississauga Residents, the average driving time to travel to Mississauga Hospital is 21 minutes and the average driving time to get to Credit Valley Hospital is 16 minutes.
+For Mississauga residents, the average driving time to travel to Mississauga Hospital is 21 minutes and the average driving time to get to Credit Valley Hospital is 16 minutes.
 We know access to services is important for the community, and through investments in transportation infrastructure, like the Hazel McCallion Line along Hurontario Street, timely access to our hospital sites will continue to grow.

 All Urgent Care and Emergency Departments will be open and accessible to women and people with gynecological and pregnancy-related needs.
 If they need a different level of care than that site provides, we will safely get them to where they need to be.
-THP will continue to communicate on the locations of programs and services, and no matter which door a member of our community enters through, we will ensure they have access to the care they need, including gynecological and reproductive health services.
+Trillium Health Partners will continue to communicate on the locations of programs and services, and no matter which door a member of our community enters through, we will ensure they have access to the care they need, including gynecological and reproductive health services.

 Integration of Women’s and Children’s Services at CVH in 2025